 – In Twilight Princess, Link runs into a golden wolf, who turns out to be the Hero’s Shade.
 The Hero’s Shade’s identity is actually the Link we know from Ocarina of Time.
 Because the memory of that Link was lost to time, Shade became a bit bitter, which is why he is somewhat hostile towards Link.
 However, when he sees how virtuous Link is, he trains him to swordfight.

 – In Breath of the Wild, Link often reads through people’s diaries, including that of Princess Zelda’s.
-A funny jab at Link, it is mentioned in her diary that Link is quit a glutton.
+A funny jab at Link, it is mentioned in her diary that Link is quite a glutton.

 – Link is quite adaptable when it comes to musical intruments.
 He can play the ocarina, the flute, and even the harp.
 In fact, Wind Waker shows he if pretty deft with a conductor’s baton as well.